kof/nodetime/README.md

 `on('sample', function(sample) {})` - Sample object represents a profiled request. **Important:** the structure of sample object will not be kept backwards compatible in future versions.

-`on('call', function(point, time) {})` - Call events emit API calls directly. `point` parameter can be "start" and "done", specifying the point when the call was emitted. `time` objects represend call inforamtion and  has the following fields:
+`on('call', function(point, time) {})` - Call events emit API calls directly. `point` parameter can be "start" and "done", specifying the point when the call was emitted. `time` object represents call inforamtion and  has the following fields:

 * `id` - unique id of the call
 * `scope` - scope of the call, i.e. library, namespace or API name